Technology

 It's like IKEA furniture for robots—everything fits together with clear instructions, except instead of an Allen wrench you use Python, and instead of a bookshelf you get a walking machine.

-Paul Hetherington is a second-time YC founder who previously built Mystic AI (low-latency ML deployment), giving him rare dual expertise in both robotics hardware engineering and production-grade ML infrastructure,allowing HLabs to design hardware that is natively optimized for AI workloads from the silicon up, not bolted on as an afterthought.
+Paul Hetherington is a second-time YC founder who ran Mystic AI (YC W21, low-latency ML deployment) as CEO for 6 years, giving him rare dual expertise in both robotics hardware engineering and production-grade ML infrastructure.
+University of Bath.
+Based in Austin, TX.
+Allows HLabs to design hardware natively optimized for AI workloads from the silicon up.